Ambush at Cimarron Pass

 Story & Plot Summary: Ambush at Cimarron Pass

-Quick Plot Summary: Released in 1958, Ambush at Cimarron Pass is a Action, War, Western film directed by Jodie Copelan.
+Quick Plot Summary: Released in 1958, Ambush at Cimarron Pass is a Action, War, Western film directed by Jodie Copelan, written by Richard G. Taylor.
 The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict involving Scott Brady.
+It provides a scannable look at the movie's central conflict involving Scott Brady as Sgt.
+Matt Blake.

 Ending Explained: Ambush at Cimarron Pass